WheatonCS/Lexos/test/test_suite/Experiments/Chinese/ClassicalChinese/诗词歌赋The_Poems_And_Songs/README.md

 # Classical Chinese - 诗词歌赋The_Poems_And_Songs

-The lexomics tool can be used to detect the authorship, contents, era and genre in classical Chinese texts.
-Here we analyze several different texts written in different dynasties and authors, which include genres of Chuci (verses of Chu), Tangshi (poems from Tang Dynasty), Songci (lyrics from Song Dynasty), Yuanqu (opera from Yuan Dynasty), and historical biographies from Han Dynasty.
-Here our cluster analysis (dendrogram) identifies the similarities between the texts.
+The Lexos tool can be used to help detect the authorship, contents, era and genre in classical Chinese texts.
+Here we analyze several different texts written in different dynasties and authors, which includes the genres of Chuci (verses of Chu), Tangshi (poems from Tang Dynasty), Songci (lyrics from Song Dynasty), Yuanqu (opera from Yuan Dynasty), and historical biographies from Han Dynasty.
+Here our hierarchical cluster analysis (dendrogram) identifies the similarities between the texts.

-These test files are:
+The test files are:

 File|Era(Dynasty)|Genre|Author
 -------------------------|--------------------|------------------|---------------